Visit the George Meany Memorial AFL-CIO Archives at the University of Maryland’s University Libraries

 On October 1, 2013, the entire collection was transferred from the National Labor College to the University of Maryland’s University Libraries.
 It was the largest single donation to the University Libraries and complements the University’s other labor-related collections.

 After closing the George Meany Memorial AFL-CIO Archives for a short time, selections have reopened to the public.
-For an updated list of reopened materials, visit the Special Collections blog.
+For a list of materials available to the public, visit the Special Collections blog.
+National Labor College Archives are housed in the George Meany Memorial AFL-CIO Archives.

-For more about the George Meany Memorial AFL-CIO Archives, please visit the University of Maryland’s University Libraries website.
+For more about the George Meany Memorial AFL-CIO and National Labor College Archives, please visit the University of Maryland’s University Libraries website.